West Nile Virus Fact Sheet

 How is West Nile virus infection diagnosed?

-In horses and domestic poultry, especially geese, neurological signs may be suggestive of the infection.
-Blood tests or post mortem examination can confirm the presence of WNV.
+In horses and geese, neurological signs may suggest infection.
+Only laboratory tests can confirm the diagnosis of WNV.

 How is West Nile virus infection treated?

-There is no treatment currently available to kill the virus.
-Supportive therapy is recommended in order to reduce the severity of symptoms during the course of infection.
+There is no treatment available to kill the virus.
+Fluid therapy and anti-inflammatories can reduce the severity of clinical signs.

-Vaccinated horses that have developed antibodies to the virus may test positive on certain blood tests.
+Vaccinated horses may test positive on certain blood tests.
 This may affect their eligibility for export to countries that require negative blood test results for the virus.
 Some other countries require that horses be certified as vaccinated against the virus prior to import.
-For information on specific import/export requirements, contact your CFIA district veterinarian.
+For information on specific import/export requirements, contact your CFIA district office.

 What is done to protect Canadian livestock from West Nile virus?

 WNV is an immediately notifiable disease.
-This means that all laboratories are required to notify the CFIA upon suspicion or diagnosis of this disease.
+This means that all laboratories must notify the CFIA when they suspect or diagnose this disease.